Country Burkina Faso Gambia Kenya Lesotho Malawi Mali Mauritania Mozambique Niger Zimbabwe

 Large-Scale Surveys PROJECTS

-Kimetrica was contracted by DFID to undertake a client feedback survey related to the capacity building services provided by the African Risk Capacity (ARC) Agency to its member countries.
-The survey instruments were designed and administered by the Kimetrica team through telephone interviews to Government representatives of 11 member countries.
-The survey aimed to determine ARC Member States' satisfaction with the ARC Agency services.
-The findings of these surveys will contribute to the improvement of ARC capacity building activities in the future.
+Kimetrica was contracted by UK's Department of International Development (DFID) to undertake a client feedback survey about the capacity building services provided by the African Risk Capacity (ARC) Agency to its member countries.
+The survey tools were designed and administered by the Kimetrica team through telephone interviews to Government representatives of 11 member countries.
+The survey's goal was to determine ARC Member States' satisfaction with the ARC Agency services.
+The findings of these surveys contributed to the improvement of ARC capacity building in the future.

 Country Burkina Faso Burundi Ethiopia Ivory Coast Kenya Lesotho Liberia Malawi Mali Mozambique Rwanda Senegal Sierra Leonne South Africa South Sudan Sudan Swaziland Switzerland Tanzania Uganda Zambia Zimbabwe